Militia: Belgium

-Brazil

-In Brazil, the word milícia is heavily associated with paramilitary and drug-related criminal groups.

 Canada

 In Canada the title "Militia" historically referred to the land component of the armed forces, both regular (full-time) and reserve.
 The earliest Canadian militias date from the beginning of the French colonial period.
 In New France, King Louis XIV created a compulsory militia of settlers in every parish that supported French authorities in the defence and expansion of the colony.

 Following the British conquest of New France in 1760, local militia units supported British Army regiments stationed in British America, and, after the secession of thirteen continental colonies in the American War of Independence, British North America.
 In addition to the Canadian militia, British regiments were also supported by locally raised regulars (including the 40th Regiment of Foot, and the 100th (Prince of Wales's Royal Canadian) Regiment of Foot) and Fencibles regiments.
 These regiments were raised through ordinary modes of recruiting, as opposed to being raised by ballot like the militia.
 Most militia units were only activated in time of war, but remained inactive in between.
 The battle honours awarded to these colonial militia regiments are perpetuated by modern regiments within the Canadian Army.

 Defence of the Canadas long relied on a contingent of British soldiers, as well as support from the Royal Navy.
 However, the Crimean War saw the diversion of a significant number of British soldiers from British North America.
 Fearing possible incursions from the United States, the Parliament of the Province of Canada passed the Militia Act of 1855, creating the Active Militia.
 The Active Militia, later splitting into the Permanent Active Militia (PAM), a full-time professional army component (although it continued to use the label militia), and Non-Permanent Active Militia (NPAM), a military reserve force for the Canadian militia.
 Following 1855, the traditional sedentary militia was reorganized into the Reserve Militia, with its last enrolment taking place in 1873, and was formally abolished in 1950.

 Prior to Canadian Confederation, the colonies that made up the Maritimes, and Newfoundland maintained their own militias independent of the Canadian Militia.
 Bermuda, part of British North America and militarily subordinate to the Commander-in-Chief of the Maritimes, allowed its militia to lapse following the American War of 1812.
-United states Independence, however, elevated Bermuda to the status of an Imperial fortress and it would be strongly defended by the regular army, and left out of the confederation of Canada.
+United States Independence, however, elevated Bermuda to the status of an Imperial fortress and it would be strongly defended by the regular army, and left out of the confederation of Canada.
 From 1853 to 1871, the Colony of Vancouver Island (and the succeeding Colony of British Columbia) periodically raised and disbanded militia units.
 These units were raised for specific purposes, or in response to a specific threat, real or perceived.